FabricCore/.github/profile/README.md

-# JSCore -<br>Minecraft Modding for the Uncommitted
+# JSCore - Minecraft Modding for the Uncommitted

 JSCore allows modules **written in JavaScript** to access Minecraft internals, giving it capabilities **on-par with traditional modding\*** with a fraction of the hassle required.